 It consists of the two link directions "requires" and "is required by".

-Purpose: Visual dependencies in program & breakout boards
+Purpose: Visual dependencies in ART & Breakout boards.

 Let us link the created issues: